gdaverdin/bioinfo/Lab-3-:-Variant-Calling-and-Filtering.md

     LB = library number (can have multiple libraries for a given individual) PU = platform unit (for big facilities that have multiple sequencers)

 We can just use the default @RG string above.
+This Readgroup (@RG) string becomes particularly important when we have multiple samples to align and analyze.

 Then we have to index the reference genome (in this case, were just looking at chromosome 17).